Real-life experience • Not medical advice

 4. WhatsApp experts

-5. Thinking you’re a good person and God will take care of your knee without you getting a knee replacement
+5. Thinking you’re a good person and God will fix your knee without you getting a knee replacement

-A knee replacement done right, followed by disciplined physiotherapy and walking for six months.
+What works really great: A knee replacement done right + disciplined physiotherapy and walking for six months.

 Our Family’s Challenge

-My brother Saket and I were on the opposite sides of the globe.
+My brother Saket and I were on opposite sides of the globe.
 We were also still recovering from our dad’s extended medical struggles and eventually him passing.
 Emotionally and logistically, we needed a one-shot, no-drama solution.
-No back-and-forth, no multiple surgeries.
+No back-and-forth.
+No multiple surgeries.
 Just get it done—and get it done right.

 But our mom also had heart problems—artery blockages—and was on heart medication.
-Most Indian doctors advised against operating on both knees at once in such cases due to blood loss and heart risk.
+Most doctors advised against operating on both knees at once due to blood loss and heart risk.
 They literally told us it could be fatal.

 The Turning Point: Dr. Subhash Jangid

-Saket continued his research.
-He found Dr. Subhash Jangid at Fortis Memorial Research Institute, Gurugram (Delhi NCR).
+Saket continued his research and found Dr. Subhash Jangid at Fortis Memorial Research Institute, Gurugram (Delhi NCR).
 Great reviews, modern facility, and a reputation for robotic knee replacements.

 “We’ll do robotic, computer-navigated surgery on both knees at once.
 Blood loss will be minimal.
 Her heart will be fine.”